jraygauthier/jrg-rust-cross-experiment/simple-static-rustup-target-windows/README.md

 For more information try --help
 ```

+Note how we weren't force to invoke `rustup target add $TARGET_TRIPLE` as our
+nix env shell hook did that for us.

 Note how `cargo run` has configured by our nix env to use wine to run our program.